drbobrinkman/CSE270B/SCHEDULE.md

 > context of the living room?
 Was it a "good" game at the time it was
 > released?
 Would we judge it differently today?
 Why?
 >
-> Monday morning: Be prepared to discuss your progress on your paper.
+> Tuesday morning: Be prepared to discuss your progress on your paper.
 > In particular, what are useful approaches for writing the paper so that
 > it is interesting, and worth reading?

 > Designing:
 > ---
-> Tuesday morning: Mid-point presentation and critique for final project games.
+> Tuesday afternoon: Mid-point presentation and critique for final project games.

 Weeklet 6 (Jan 23/24)
 ----